Garblesnarff/HYTOPIA/WEAPONS_ABILITIES_PROGRESSION.md

 | 5 | Overdrive Protocols | Temporarily double strength when health is low | Berserker builds |
 | 5 | Inertial Dampening | Negate all momentum-based damage | Tank specialized |
 | 5 | Kinetic Reflection | Return portion of received damage to attacker | Counter builds |

+**IMPLEMENTATION STATUS**: This skill tree has not been implemented yet.

 ### 3. Environmental Systems (Adaptation & Utility)